chromatone/chromatone.center/practice/midi/recorder/index.md

 ---
 title: Recorder
-subtitle: Record MIDI as you play – visualize and save your music
+description: Record MIDI as you play – visualize and save your music
 date: 2021-08-04

 sources: